golang/go/gopls/doc/implementation.md

 ## Code location

-gopls will be developed in the [x/tools] Go repository; the core packages are in [internal/lsp], and the binary and integration tests are located in [golsp].
+gopls will be developed in the [x/tools] Go repository; the core packages are in [internal/lsp], and the binary and integration tests are located in [gopls].

 Below is a list of the core packages of gopls, and their primary purpose: